EURAC-Ecohydro/geotopOptim2/README.md

 >install_github("EURAC-Ecohydro/geotopOptim2")
 ```

-## You need before to intall also MPI under R
+## You might need before to intall also MPI under R
-install.packages("Rmpi") #or from outside R if the system needs it
+install.packages("Rmpi")

+## If you run R in background you might alos to install:
 install.packages("snow")